 An unanticipated termination of the federal Program by the federal government could have a material impact on the financial condition of the BCIIF and could lead to the drawdown of at least some of the \$500 million provincial guarantee.
-This could arise because the BCIIF makes investment commitments that exceed the five-year term for returning funds to the federal government.
+This could arise because the amount which BCIIF invests is made with an expectation of future receipts from the federal government to fund upcoming and known obligations for returning funds to Ottawa.
 Based on discussions with the federal administrators, the BCIIF believes that the likelihood of Program termination without significant notice is extremely low.